Tariffs stir unrest among American whiskey producers

 Four of the five top growth markets by dollar value for American distilled spirits were in Europe — the United Kingdom, Germany, France and Spain.
 Total U.S. spirits exported to the EU in 2017 were valued at $789 million, the distilled spirits trade group said.

-American whiskey has also been targeted by other countries targeted by the Trump administration, including China, Canada and Mexico.
+American whiskey has also been targeted by other countries embroiled in trade tensions with the U.S., including China, Canada and Mexico.

+In Germany, some whiskey retailers predict consumers will probably refrain from buying expensive American whiskey and go for cheaper alternatives once the tax is added to U.S. spirits.
+Volker Rickmann, from the Tabac & Whisky Center in Berlin, predicted his customers would buy Canadian and Irish whiskeys once U.S. spirits prices rise.
+At the Staendige Vertretung bar, supervisor Rowena Strehlow showed a near-empty bottle of imported Wild Turkey Bourbon.

+"Germans only order expensive drinks for special occasions," she said.
+"Once the prices rise, they will simply drink something else."

-In a recent letter to Commerce Secretary Wilbur Ross, the distilled spirits group said: "The imposition of tariffs on these products by our major trading partners threatens to seriously impede the export progress that has benefited our sector and created jobs across the country."
+In a recent letter to U.S. Commerce Secretary Wilbur Ross, the Distilled Spirits Council said: "The imposition of tariffs on these products by our major trading partners threatens to seriously impede the export progress that has benefited our sector and created jobs across the country."

 "We're continuing on right now, hoping that it will blow over," Harris said.
 "But I am not a big fan of these trade tariffs.
 I think they are ill-thought through.
 I've had certain people say, 'Well, this would be our patriotic duty to take it on the chin so that we can normalize the playing field out there.'
 But I come from a free-trade background.
 Let us compete freely, fairly in these markets and our products ... will do well."